Saskatoon Child Support Lawyers Providing Legal Advice to Parents Navigating Child Support Issues

 How Is Child Support Calculated?

-- The other parent’s income
+- Both parent’s income

 - Cost of living in the province or territory you’re in